jumin7/PythonLabs/RobotShop/README.md

 The tasks completed are:

 1. First, define a `Product` class that includes all the information about a single product.
-    a.
+  <br>  a.
 A constructor to make objects of this class which have three instance variables: name, price, and quantity in-stock.
-    b.
+  <br> b.
 A method to the class that takes an integer count and determines whether that many of the product are in stock.
-    c.
-Another method that takes a count and returns the total cost of that many of the product.
+  <br> c.
+Another method that takes a count and returns the total cost of that many of
+        the product.
     d.
 A method that takes a count and removes that many of the product from the stock.
 2. Able to modify the objects according to the transactions taken place